Health Information Management

 - Serve as role models for others in the profession through acquisition of appropriate credentials and through active involvement in professional organizations

-As a ResU HIIM graduate, you will be eligible to sit for the Registered Health Information Administrator certification examination offered by the American Health Information Management Association (AHIMA).
+As a ResU BSHIM graduate, you will be eligible to sit for the Registered Health Information Administrator certification examination offered by the American Health Information Management Association (AHIMA).
 Upon successful completion of the exam, you will be credentialed as a Registered Health Information Administrator (RHIA)*.

-HIIM Course Descriptions
+BSHIM Course Descriptions

-|Course #||HIIM Course Titles||Credits|
+|Course #||HIM Course Titles||Credits|

-Introduction to HIIM & Lab
+Introduction to HIM & Lab

-An introduction of the principles and procedures used in health record organization maintenance and retention, numbering and filing systems and procedures, forms control and design, and microfilming.
+An introduction of the principles and procedures used in health record organization, maintenance and retention, numbering and filing systems and procedures, forms control and design, and microfilming.
 The functions and duties of the health information administrator and purpose/uses of the health record in the healthcare delivery system are emphasized.

 Health Information Management Systems